 Hence this process helps to improve the business policy of an organization.

 Data Mining Techniques

-Below techniques and technologies can help to apply data mining feature in their most efficient manner:
+Below techniques and technologies can help to apply data mining features in their most efficient manner:

 1. Track the Patterns